Lisieux: Middle Ages

 Lisieux was an important center of power in medieval times.
 The bishopric of Lisieux controlled most of the Pays d'Auge by the 12th century.
-King Henry II and Eleanor of Aquitaine are thought to have married at Lisieux in 1152, and the town remained powerful for several centuries afterwards, until, in the 14th century, the triple scourges of the Plague, war and resulting famine devastated Lisieux and reduced its influence.
+King Henry II of England was staying in Lisieux when he announced plans to marry Eleanor of Aquitaine in 1152, and the town remained powerful for several centuries afterwards.
+In the 14th century, the triple scourges of the Plague, war and resulting famine devastated Lisieux and reduced its influence.
 The main judge of Joan of Arc, Pierre Cauchon, became a bishop of Lisieux after Joan's death, and is buried in the Lady Chapel of the cathedral.